The Third Bank of the River (short story)

 It is narrated in first person by the son of a man who decides to leave the family and the whole society to live within a small [canoe] in a huge river.

 Guimarães Rosa uses several expressions and culture facts of specific regions of Brazil (which is known as regionalism in the literature), but the tale is however universal, dealing with great dilemmas of human existence.
 It is written in poetic prose and has sentences that play with specific orality of Brazilian Portuguese.

 Criticism and interpretations

 Alienation

-In a article from February 1966 about the short stories of the book "First Stories" and the general work of Guimarães Rosa, Paulo Rónai concludes that "The third bank of the river" deals with the alienation that is "accepted as a painful part of life's routine when it is gradually declared."
+In an article from February 1966 about the short stories of the book "First Stories" and the general work of Guimarães Rosa, Paulo Rónai concludes that "The third bank of the river" deals with the alienation that is "accepted as a painful part of life's routine when it is gradually declared."
 The narrator of the tale starts to infect himself with the dementia of his father.